 In 2018 the entire middle grades of Menlo School searched the Internet for videos to augment lessons for their Nepal counterparts.

 This is a six to seven week program for local High School students.
-VTS supplies them with a collection of tools and programs and gives them creative freedom to improve VTS' products.
-For the past few years, the students have focused on the hardware and software of VTS' education program, LOOMA.
+LEC supplies them with a collection of tools and programs and gives them creative freedom to improve LEC's products.
+For the past few years, the students have focused on the hardware and software of LEC's education program, LOOMA.
 At the end of the program, the students present what they've come up with to the community.

-College Teams Student teams at Dartmouth, the Colorado School of Mines, Santa Clara University, Stanford and UC San Diego have made major contributions to Looma and VTS' other projects.
+Student teams at Dartmouth, the Colorado School of Mines, Santa Clara University, Stanford and UC San Diego have made major contributions to Looma and LEC's other projects.